TIBCOSoftware/snappydata/docs/aqp.md

 Its important to note that not all SQL queries can be answered through AQP, but by moving a subset of queries hitting the database to the AQP module, the system as a whole becomes more responsive and usable.
 ### Approximations Technique 1: Synopses
-Synopses structures maintain information which are used to answer queries over large data sets using time as a querying dimension.
+Synopses data structures are typically much smaller than the base data sets that they represent.
+They use very little space and provide fast, approximate answers to queries.
+A [BloomFilter](https://en.wikipedia.org/wiki/Bloom_filter) is a commonly used example of a synopsis data structure.
+Another example of a synopsis structure is a [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) which serves as a frequency table of events in a stream of data.
+The ability to use Time as a dimension for querying makes synopses structures very interesting.
 As streams are ingested, all relevant synopses are updated incrementally and can be queried using SQL or the Scala API.

 #### Creating TopK tables
+TopK queries are used to rank attributes to answer "best, most interesting, most important" class of questions.TopK structures store elements ranking them based on their relevance to the query.
+[TopK](http://stevehanov.ca/blog/index.php?id=122) queries aim to retrieve, from a potentially very large resultset, only the *k (k >= 1)* best answers

 *SQL API for creating a TopK table in SnappyData*

 ```